yo-yo-yo-jbo/dumping_lsass/README.md

 As the name suggests, that handle captures a "snapshot" of the `lsass.exe` state (includng memory), and then could be used just like a normal handle to `ReadProcessMemory` or `MiniDumpWriteDump`.
 The approach doesn't seem advantageous, but it's very reliable due to how it captures a snapshot (as opposed to direct `ReadProcessMemory` which has an inherent race condition, for example).

+### SilentProcessExit-based dumping
+This technique relies on a Windows mechanism that can invoke a callback once a process exits, as well as fooling the system into thinking the process indeed exited.
+To implement this technique, we do the following:
+1. Get an `lsass.exe` handle (either via `OpenProcess` or by handle duplication).
+2. Write to the registry under the [Image File Execution Options (IFEO)](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/xperf/image-file-execution-options) key `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\lsass.exe`.
+Value name is `GlobalFlag` which is of type `DWORD`, and we set it to the value of `0x200`, which corresponds to enabling the Silent Process Exit monitoring feature.

 ### Shtinikering
 Originally done by [Deep Instinct](https://www.deepinstinct.com), this method requires running as `SYSTEM` (can be validated using the [GetTokenInformation API](https://learn.microsoft.com/en-us/windows/win32/api/securitybaseapi/nf-securitybaseapi-gettokeninformation) if necessary).
 Just as before, we fetch a handle to `lsass.exe` with either `OpenProcess` or duplication, and then dumps using [Windows Error Reporting (WER)](https://en.wikipedia.org/wiki/Windows_Error_Reporting)!